pgilad/esformatter-braces/README.md

 }
 ```

-This plugin currently blindly wraps the needed statement with `{ %s }` formatting.

-For any formatting (such as braces placement, spacing and line wrapping) use esformatter or other plugins for that.
+*For any formatting (such as braces placement, spacing and line wrapping) use esformatter or other plugins for that.*

 ## Goals